 Whirlpool is actually the parent company of KitchenAid.
 The Whirlpool parent company offers their high-end products under the KitchenAid name and their mid-tier models under the Whirlpool name.
 But if you wanted to spend a little less on an electric range (especially during a holiday sale period!), what could you get for the money?
-The Whirlpool WFE550S0HZ is available in black or white starting at $949, stainless steel for $999, and black stainless steel at $1,099.
+The Whirlpool WFE775H0HZ is available in black or white starting at $1,199, stainless steel for $1,419, and black stainless steel at $1,519.

-To start with, this model has a nicely featured 5.3 cubic foot capacity oven with fan convection (a step down from True Convection) and "Frozen Bake" technology to skip preheating and cook frozen favorites more quickly.
-It comes with adjustable self-cleaning technology, closed door broiling, and a Keep Warm setting.
-The oven comes with two racks and five rack guides.
+To start with, this model has a nicely featured 6.4 cubic foot capacity oven with fan convection (a step down from True Convection) and "Frozen Bake" technology to skip preheating and cook frozen favorites more quickly.
+It comes with self-cleaning technology, closed door broiling, and a Keep Warm setting.
+The oven comes with three racks and seven rack guides.

 The stovetop offers two FlexHeat dual elements - one 9"/12" and one 6"/9" - plus two 6" elements and a Warm Zone.
 Power ranges from 1,200W to 3,000W for the main elements.